Perfect storm: Origin

 From that, Junger keyed on Case's use of the word perfect and coined the phrase perfect storm, choosing to use The Perfect Storm as the title of his book.

 Junger published his book The Perfect Storm in 1997 and its success brought the phrase into popular culture.
 Its adoption was accelerated with the release of the 2000 feature film adaptation of Junger's book.

 Since the release of the movie, the phrase has grown to mean any event where a situation is aggravated drastically by an exceptionally rare combination of circumstances.

 Although the 1991 Halloween Nor'easter was a powerful storm by any measure, there have been other storms that have exceeded its strength.

 According to Case, the type of convergence of weather events to which he was referring, while unusual, is not exceptionally rare or unique, despite the way the phrase is commonly used.

 Other uses

-From the beginning, the phrase was in heavy use during the 2008 financial crisis, even to the point of pundits anticipating "another perfect storm".
+The phrase saw heavy use from the beginning of the 2008 financial crisis, even to the point of pundits anticipating "another perfect storm".

 The phrase was awarded the top prize by Lake Superior State University in their 2007 list of words that deserve to be banned for overuse.

+The catastrophic wildfires of July 2026 in Spain were described by the regional mayor of the province Community of Madrid, Isabel Díaz Ayuso, as “...the worst fire in the history of the Madrid region, a perfect storm, with extremely high temperatures, a relentless wind and the misfortune of having several fire fronts join together”.